Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Experiments and Discussion

 In all experiments, the number of clusters was set equal to the ground truth $K$.
-We clustered the entire image but discarded unlabeled pixels when comparing clusterings to the ground truth labels.
-Comparisons were made using OA and Cohen's $\kappa$ coefficient: $\kappa = \frac{\text{OA}-p_e}{1-p_e}$, where $p_e$ is the probability that a clustering agrees with the ground truth labels by chance.
+Comparisons were made using OA and Cohen's $\kappa$ coefficient: $\kappa = \frac{p_{o}-p_e}{1-p_e}$, where $p_{o}$ is the relative observed agreement between a clustering and the ground truth labels and $p_e$ is the probability that a clustering agrees with the ground truth labels by chance \cite{cohen1960kappa}.
+OA is a standard metric that, in some ways, captures the best sense of overall performance, as each pixel is considered of equal importance.
+However, it is biased in favor of correctly labeling large clusters at the expense of small clusters and can be misleading when a dataset has many small clusters of importance.
+To address this, we also consider $\kappa$; we note that in our experimental results, performance with respect to OA and $\kappa$ were highly correlated.
 OA was optimized for across hyperparameters ranging a grid of relevant values for each algorithm (see Appendix \ref{app: grid search}).
-We report the median OA across 100 trials for K-Means, GMM, SymNMF, and D-VIC to account for the stochasticity associated with random initial conditions.
+We report the median OA across 100 trials for K-Means, GMM, SymNMF, FSSC, and D-VIC to account for the stochasticity associated with random initial conditions.
 Diffusion distances were computed using only the first 10 eigenvectors of $\mathbf{P}$ in LUND and D-VIC.
-For D-VIC, AVMAX was implemented 100 times in parallel, and the endmember set that formed the largest-volume simplex was selected for later cluster analysis.
-Numerical experiments can be replicated at \url{https://github.com/sampolk/D-VIC}.
+For D-VIC, AVMAX was run 100 times in parallel, and the endmember set that formed the largest-volume simplex was selected for later cluster analysis.